-- 147. (1) For the purposes of this Act, the territorial sea and the exclusive economic zone of Antigua and Barbuda shall be treated as part of Antigua and Barbuda. - (2) This Act applies to things done in the exclusive economic zone as it applies to things done in Antigua and Barbuda. - (3) In this section -

-"exclusive economic zone" means the zone established under section 10 of the Maritime Areas Act;
+- (2) This Act applies to things done in the exclusive economic zone as it applies to things done in Jamaica. - (3) In this section- - "exclusive economic zone" means the zone established under section 3 of the Exclusive Economic Zone Act; - "territorial sea" means the waters described in section 12 of the Maritime Areas Act.

-Cap.
-260.

-"territorial sea" means the waters described in section 5 of the Maritime Areas Act.

-Act applies to ship aircraft registered in state.
+Act applies to Jamaican ships, aircraft.

-- 148. (1) This Act applies to things done on an "Antigua and Barbuda ship" or Antigua and Barbuda aircraft as it applies to things done in Antigua and Barbuda. - (2) In this section "Antigua and Barbuda ship" and Antigua and Barbuda aircraft mean, respectively, a ship or aircraft registered in Antigua and Barbuda.
+- 148.-(1) This Act applies to things done on a Jamaican ship or Jamaican aircraft as it applies to things done in Jamaica. - (2) In this section "Jamaican ship" and "Jamaican aircraft" mean, respectively, a ship or aircraft registered in Jamaica.

 Act binds Crown.
 149. This Act binds the Crown.